 Once you decide which Medigap plan you want, it's time to compare costs.
 Washington requires Medigap insurers to use community rating.
 Compared to age-based pricing, your premiums are generally higher in the beginning.
 But over the life of your policy, community rated plans cost much less.

 Our Find a Plan tool makes it easy to compare Medigap plans in Washington.
-Simply enter your location information and coverage start date to review Medicare plan options in your area.
+Simply enter your location information to review Medicare plan options in your area.